litmining/litmining.github.io/src/index.md

 Now you can create some labels and start annotating documents.
 You can refer to labelbuddy's [documentation](https://jeromedockes.github.io/labelbuddy/labelbuddy/current/documentation/) (also available through the "Help" menu in labelbuddy).

-Once you have annotated some documents, export the annotations to a JSON file (either from the "Import & Export menu") or with the `labelbuddy export-docs` command.
+Once you have annotated some documents, export the annotations to a JSON file (either from the "Import & Export menu" or with the `labelbuddy export-docs` command) .
 This will allow you to track the annotations in Git, but also to easily read them with tools such as Python or R for your analyses.

 ### Consider adding a project to the labelbuddy-annotations repository